7 Best Classifieds for November 2025

 Q2: What's the best stock from this list?

-Each stock offers unique strengths; Carvana (CVNA) and The RealReal (REAL) show standout 1-year returns, while Garmin (GRMN) provides stability and high margins.
-The "best" depends on individual investment goals and risk tolerance.
+Each stock offers unique strengths; Carvana (CVNA) and Garmin (GRMN) stand out for their high ROIC and strong revenue growth, while The RealReal (REAL) has delivered the highest 1-year return.
+The “best” stock depends on individual investment goals and risk tolerance.

 Q3: Should I buy all these stocks or diversify?